-For more information about on-time completion rates, the median loan debt of students who completed each program, and other important information, please visit http://www.rockies.edu/programdisclosures/index.php?p=omaps#omaps
+For more information about the educational debt, earnings, and completion rates of students who attended this program, and other important information, please visit http://www.rockies.edu/programdisclosures/index.php?p=omaps

 This program of study does not meet, nor is intended to meet, the requirements for professional licensure in the State of Colorado.
 The Master of Arts in Public Sociology program is not a licensure program.